0xchase/lecture-6/readme.md

 Here we use `Box<dyn Trait>`, a trait object as the return type to solve this problem.

+### A note on Box

+The most straightforward smart pointer is a box, whose type is written Box<T>.
+Boxes allow you to store data on the heap rather than the stack.
+What remains on the stack is the pointer to the heap data.
+Refer to Chapter 4 to review the difference between the stack and the heap.
+We'll talk about box more in the next lecture.

 *dyn example 1*

 ### Fixing the largest Function with Trait Bounds